New Spring 2023 Workshops!

 Arkansas PBIS in the NEWS!

-The school district is implementing Positive Behavior Intervention Support in hopes to see a spike in better behavior from students.
+The school district is implementing Positive Behavioral Interventions and Supports in hopes to see a spike in better behavior from students.

 The full news article can be found on THV11’s website.